YashKhawale/LiveKit_AI_Assistant/README.md

-# 🧠 Chotu - Your Personal AI Assistant
+# 🧠 Chotu – Your Personal AI Assistant

-This is a Python-based AI assistant inspired by *Jarvis*, capable of:
+Chotu is a Python-based AI assistant inspired by Jarvis, designed to perform a variety of intelligent tasks, including:

-- 🔍 Searching the web
+🔍 Web Search – Get answers instantly from the internet

-- 🌤️ Weather checking
+🌤️ Weather Updates – Check real-time weather conditions

-- 📷 Vision through camera (Web app)
+📷 Vision via Webcam (Web App) – Analyze real-time video to answer visual questions like "How many fingers am I holding?"

-- 🗣️ Speech
+🗣️ Speech Recognition & Interaction – Talk to Chotu using your voice

-- 📝 Chat (Web app)
+💬 Interactive Chat (Web App) – Text-based conversations through an intuitive web interface

-This agent uses LiveKit and have implemented tools such as Weather checking and Web searchng.
-The Web app allows the assistant to monitor the user via Web cam and answer any questions involving realtime web footage (such as-How many fingers am i holding?)
+The assistant is powered by LiveKit for real-time audio/video communication and includes integrated tools for weather checking and web searching.
+With webcam access in the web app, Chotu can see and respond to real-world visual queries, making it a more immersive and practical AI companion.

 1. Create the Virtual Envrionment first!